-It’s admirable for parents to want to help their children out financially, but there is a growing trend between parents/grandparents and adult children that is actually posing a threat to retirement savings.
+It’s admirable for parents to want to support adult children out financially, but there is a growing trend between parents/grandparents to support adult children that is actually posing a threat to retirement savings.
 As adult children grow up and leave the “nest”, the high cost of living is forcing them back to their parents’ home, creating new expenses for Baby Boomers during a life stage that should be focused on retirement.

 A new study by TD Bank found that:

-- Sixty-two per cent of respondents feel that a so-called “déjà-boom” effect (e.g. children or grandchildren coming back to their family home or requiring other financial assistance) is preventing them from reaching their retirement savings goals as their working years are quickly ending.
+- Sixty-two per cent of respondents feel that supporting adult children has a so-called “déjà-boom” effect (e.g. children or grandchildren coming back to their family home or requiring other financial assistance) is preventing them from reaching their retirement savings goals as their working years are quickly ending.

 - Fifty-eight per cent are experiencing financial stress due to these unexpected expenses

 - And it’s not the Baby Boomers experiencing stress as a result; 44 per cent of respondents who are receiving financial support from their parents or grandparents admit that they are aware of the strain they place on retirement savings.

 - Forty-three per cent of respondents say that they try other avenues first (cut own costs, etc.) before they ask for financial help.